BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/serving_files.md

 Note: even though there is an error, the server *still returns a body and content-type* for display to the user.

 In this case, we just see Express' boring default error page, but it's possible to get [very creative](https://www.canva.com/learn/404-page-design/) with web site error pages.

-# Lab: Create a 404 page

-Go back to your "static-server" directory, and let's make a custom 404 page!

-* Create a page in your "public" directory named 404.html
-* When the user visits any route other than your home route the 404 page should be displayed.